QingXia97/QingXia97.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
+Welcome!
 I am a PhD candidate in Accounting at the Saïd Business School, University of Oxford.

 I will be on the 2026/27 job market.